 In the photo seen here, great-great grandson Gary McMullen stands on the approximate site of her grave, with Nesbit's standard-issue military marker and flag in the foreground.

-Daughter Emma J. Miner (1870- ? ) was born in about 1870 in or near Wilshire, Van Wert County, OH.
+Daughter Emma Ione Miner (1869- ? ) was born on Dec.
+4, 1869 in or near Wilshire, Van Wert County, OH, sometime after her parents left Unity, Columbiana County, OH.
 As a toddler she migrated with her parents to Nebraska, where they first made a home in Columbus, Platte County.

 Emma is known to have stayed with her parents for eight weeks in July and August 1891, returning to her home in Ord after that time.
 Her mother than came for a visit just before Christmas that year, and upon returning home, told a Columbus Journal correspondent that "with the crops raised the past season people there are in much better circumstances than the year before."